 In a bakery business looks matter a lot.
 With your colors and interior décor in top-notch form, the next thing you want to do is invest in bakery design and lighting fixtures.

-Lighting can change the décor and ambience of your bakery from looking gloomy and boring to looking cheerful and fun.
+Lighting can change the décor and ambiance of your bakery from looking gloomy and boring to looking cheerful and fun.
 As a tip, use lighting fixtures that fit the general theme of your bakery.

 For instance, if you are going for a vintage look, you can use ornamented candle holders with sophisticated chandeliers.
 Along with other design elements, using the right lighting fixtures will make your bakery a place where customers want to be.